Provisional tax is generally payable because you earned income during the year that either:

 was taxed at the wrong rate.

-If your 2020 residual income tax (RIT) (Box 34A of your return) is more than $2,500, you’ll become a provisional taxpayer and will be liable to pay 2021 provisional tax.
+Provisional tax is usually payable in three instalments during the year.
+For example, if your 2019 residual income tax (RIT) (Box 28H of your return) is more than $2,500, you’ll become a provisional tax payer and will be liable to pay 2020 provisional tax.

 Special rules apply when interest may be charged for an initial provisional tax liability.